vvdf/allons-y/README.md

   ~~* Refactor to utilize 'position' module for entities, and decouple interactions between gameMap and entities~~
   * Player UI while on field map screen
   * Player input blocking on illegal actions/movements
+  * Entity loading/action handling on server side
+    * Partitioning of entity and map groups by "division/guild"
   * Connect dungeon/map generation on server to current gameplay flow
   * Build complete flow between character creation, base management screen, and entering a dungeon/map (Utilizing placeholder simple art assets for the base screen)